-- Rows are considered duplicates if they have exactly the same value in all the columns selected. - Comparisons are case and whitespace sensitive.
-You can use Case to change the case and Whitespace to remove whitespace before deduping. - When several rows are duplicates, only the top one is retained.
+- Rows are considered duplicates if they have exactly the same value in all the checked columns. - Comparisons are case and whitespace sensitive.
+You can use Case to change the case and Whitespace to remove whitespace before deduping. - When several rows are duplicates, only the top one is retained. - The Unique transform is a more powerful (but more complex and slower) alternative to Dedupe.